vishalwayachal/resume/README.md

 ## Files
 - `resume.html` — Main HTML file that loads and renders the resume.
-- `resume.json` — All resume data in JSON format.
+- `resume.json` — All (anonymized) resume data in JSON format.
 - `README.md` — This file.

 ## Preview

+Below are screenshots of the anonymized resume rendered in the browser:

 ![Resume Screenshot 1](screenshots/1.png)
 ![Resume Screenshot 2](screenshots/2.png)